m4dz/talks/cozy-bootstrap-v3/index.md

 # Access the data

 When your app is served through the stack, a JS script is injected.
-It contains a client that allow you to access data inside the stack. it declares a `cozy.client` namespace you can call into your codebase.
+It contains a client that allows you to access data inside the stack. it declares a `cozy.client` namespace you can call into your codebase.

 First, you need to initialize the _cozy-client_ to communicate with your stack: